marinov98/Sign-Lang-Tutor/README.md

 # Sign-Lang-Tutor
 A web app aimed at teaching sign language.
+Test if for yourself by clicking [here](https://sign-lang-tutor.herokuapp.com/)

 ## Getting Started with SLT